paul-hammant/tbd/content/monorepos/index.md

 Java's Apache-Maven is the most widely used example.
 It's predecessor, Ant, is another.
 Maven more than Ant, pulls third party binaries from 'binary repositories', caching them locally.
-Most recursive build systems can be configured to pull third party dependenciess from a relative directory in the monorepo.
+Most recursive build systems can be configured to pull third party dependencies from a relative directory in the monorepo.
 That is not conventional though.

 Recursive build systems mostly have the ability to choose a type of build.
 For example 'mvn test' to just run tests,